Torso of Aphrodite at The State Hermitage Museum, St Petersburg

 myminifactory

-In the middle of the 4th century BC the Greek sculptor Praxiteles first depicted Aphrodite, the goddess of love and beauty, naked.
-This was such a daring innovation that the citizens of Kos, who had commissioned the statue, refused to accept it.
-The rejected statue was acquired by the citizens of Cnidus in Asia Minor and the Aphrodite of Cnidus, the embodiment of perfect feminine beauty, became a model for many generations of artists in Greece and Rome.
-The Roman copy in the Hermitage collection goes back to an early Hellenistic original.
-Only the torso of the statue has survived; its forms convey the beauty and harmony of the mature female body.
-To meet the taste which prevailed in the 3rd century BC the Hellenistic sculptor made the proportions of the figure lighter and more slender and the lines of the body softer than in Praxiteles's work.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Scanned : Photogrammetry (Processed using Agisoft PhotoScan)
+In the middle of the 4th century BC, Praxiteles, a renowned Greek sculptor, boldly depicted Aphrodite, the goddess of love and beauty, naked.
+This daring innovation sparked such controversy that the citizens of Kos, who had commissioned the statue, flatly refused to accept it.
+The rejected masterpiece was subsequently acquired by the citizens of Cnidus in Asia Minor, where the Aphrodite of Cnidus became a timeless embodiment of perfect feminine beauty, inspiring countless generations of artists in Greece and Rome.
+A Roman copy in the Hermitage collection dates back to an early Hellenistic original, and only the torso of this masterpiece has survived.
+Its forms convey the unbridled beauty and harmony of the mature female form.
+To cater to the prevailing tastes of the 3rd century BC, a Hellenistic sculptor crafted the figure with lighter, more slender proportions and softer lines than Praxiteles's work.

 Download Model from myminifactory